Increase your odds of smooth travels and reduce stress by using these valuable tips.

 Recent stories of travel chaos have sadly discouraged many people from getting out after years of being held back due to Covid.
-If everything else is lined up in favor of traveling, this current situation should not keep you from heading on a long overdue adventure.
+The stories of lost luggage and crowded sites have deterred even more people.
+If everything else is lined up in favor of traveling, no situation should not keep you from heading on a long-overdue adventure.

 Another reason we pulled this together is people ask us how our travel is stress-free and always seems perfect.
-That isn’t entirely true, as many crazy moments and problems arise during our travels for the blog and in our personal lives.
+That isn’t entirely true, as many crazy moments and problems arise during our travels for the blog and our personal lives.
 We have always handled these events gracefully and with a go-with-the-flow attitude.
 One way we continue to have success is by following the 25 Tips to reduce travel stress.
 Some are easy, and some will take practice.
-Our goal here is to provide you with the tools and inspiration to get back on the road again.
+Our goal here is to provide you with the tools and inspiration to return on the road.